ChrisPenner/ChrisPenner.github.io/site/drafts/test-patterns.md

 ```

 Notice that we don't actually need to use these params inside the definition of
-the `TestM` newtype; they're just there as annotations for the compiler.
-Now let's update
+the `TestM` newtype; they're just there as annotations for the compiler, I call
+these 👻 "Phantom Data Kinds" 👻..
+Now let's update the instance we've defined
-the instance we've defined already, as well as add some new ones!
+already to handle the type params, as well as add some new instances!

+The instance signatures are the most important part here; but read the rest if you like 🤷‍♂️

 ```haskell
 instance MonadDB (TestM DBUseMap cli) String where